fexmoe/LinkSeg/README.md

 # LinkSeg: Using Pairwise Link Prediction and Graph Attention Networks for Music Structure Analysis
-This repository contains a [PyTorch](http://pytorch.org/) implementation of the paper [Using Pairwise Link Prediction and Graph Attention Networks for Music Structure Analysis](https://hal.science/hal-04665063/) presented at ISMIR 2024.
+This repository contains the official [PyTorch](http://pytorch.org/) implementation of the paper [Using Pairwise Link Prediction and Graph Attention Networks for Music Structure Analysis](https://hal.science/hal-04665063/) presented at ISMIR 2024.

 ## Table of Contents